 Deepening Your Practice

-I’m currently leading a 500 hour yoga teacher training with a colleague, and during our off weeks I offer the group short inspirational podcast where I simply read a chapter from the Upanishads and provide an inspirational message about the text.
+Many of our students use online ytt to deepen their practice.
+I’m currently leading a 500 hour online ytt with a colleague, and during our off weeks, I offer the group short inspirational podcast where I simply read a chapter from the Upanishads and provide an inspirational message about the text.
 This is the first off week, so we are beginning with Isha, the first Upanishad in Frederick Manchester’s collaborative work with Swami Prabhavananda.

 The beauty is that Isha begins in the same way that we all begin: Bouncing between two extremes, or Gunnas.
 As humans, we recognize the connection to divinity, we long for it.
 Not only to feel it, deeply in our somatic tissue, but to also embody it, and merge into it.